Dayton DUI / OVI Lawyers

 What is OVI in Ohio?

 It’s illegal to drive drunk across the nation including the state of Ohio.
-Although you often hear drunk driving incidents being referred to as an “DUI,” in the state of Ohio the law defines the crime as operating a vehicle while under the influence or “OVI.”
+Although you often hear drunk driving charges and incidents being referred to as a “DUI,” in the state of Ohio the law defines the crime as operating a vehicle while under the influence or “OVI.”
 OVI and other related drinking and driving offenses can result in serious penalties including time in jail, expensive fines, a required substance and alcohol abuse program, vehicle immobilization and the automatic suspension of your driver’s license.

 Ohio’s drunk driving laws can be found under the Revised Code Section 4511.19, which states no person shall operate any vehicle, streetcar, or trackless trolly while under the influence of alcohol or a controlled substance.
 The statute goes on to list what concentrations are required to legally declare someone intoxicated.
 For alcohol, you must exhibit a blood alcohol concentration of .08 to be charged with OVI.
 However, you can still be charged with OVI even if officers were unable to test for a BAC of .08 or higher.